 Expertise: Future of Work, Digital Markets and ICT Regulation, Competition Policy, Industrial Organisation

-Mario Mariniello is Senior Fellow at Bruegel.
-He leads Bruegel’s Future of Work and Inclusive Growth project, which closely analyses the impact of artificial intelligence (AI) on the nature, quantity and quality of work, welfare systems and inclusive growth at large.
+Mario Mariniello was Senior Fellow at Bruegel.
+He led Bruegel’s Future of Work and Inclusive Growth project, which closely analyses the impact of artificial intelligence (AI) on the nature, quantity and quality of work, welfare systems and inclusive growth at large.
 In particular, the role of technology in reshaping society when subject to extreme stress (i.e. during a pandemic).

 Before joining Bruegel, Mario was Digital Adviser at the European Political Strategy Centre (EPSC), a European Commission in-house think-tank that operated under the authority of President Jean-Claude Juncker.
 The EPSC provided the President and the College of Commissioners with strategic, evidence-based analysis and forward-looking policy advice.
 In his capacity of Digital Adviser, Mario led the EPSC’s work on Digital Single Market issues.

 Mario has also previously been a Bruegel Fellow focusing on “Competition Policy and Regulation”.
 From 2007 to 2012, Mario was a member of the Chief Economist Team at DG-Competition, European Commission.
 During that time, he developed the economic analysis of a number of topical antitrust and merger cases in the technological and transport sectors.

 Mario holds a Ph.D. in Industrial Organization from the European University Institute of Fiesole (Florence) and a M.Sc. in Economics from CORIPE (Turin).
 He currently teaches a course in Digital Economy at the College of Europe and has previously taught a course in European Economic Integration for Master students at the Université Libre de Bruxelles (ULB).